tumblr/docs/api.md

 | **before_timestamp** | Number | Fetch notes created before this timestamp, for pagination.
 This is a unix timestamp in seconds precision, but microsecond precision for `conversation` mode. | N/A | No |
 | **mode** | String | The response formatting mode, see list below. | `"all"` | No |

-The `mode` field can be one of a few things:
+The `mode` field can be one of a few things, most of which act as filters for the types of notes returned.
+All return notes in reverse chronological order.

-- `"all"` loads all notes for the post in reverse chronological order.
+- `"all"` loads all notes for the post.
-- `"rollup"` loads only likes and reblogs.
+- `"likes"` loads only likes for the post.
-- `"likes"` loads only likes.
+- `"conversation"` loads only replies and reblogs with added text commentary, with the rest of the notes (likes, reblogs without commentary) in a `rollup_notes` field.
-- `"conversation"` loads only reblogs with added text commentary and replies, with the rest in a `rollup_notes` field.
+- `"rollup"` loads only like and reblog notes for the post in the `notes` array.
-- `"reblogs_with_tags"` loads only reblogs, and includes a `tags` array field per note.
+- `"reblogs_with_tags"` loads only the reblog notes for the post, and each note object includes a `tags` array field (which may be empty).

 And different modes can cause the response to contain different things.